Live in stores across the Netherlands

 The product moves to recycling, with traceability.

 Full visibility on where it went.
-Audit-ready when the sustainability team asks.
+Audit-ready when the sustainability team asks, or when EPR schemes start asking for brand-level evidence.

 05